thriveweb/greatstart/content/defaultPages/parents-safety.md

     Standards is regularly reviewed and improved.

-    11. Implementation of Child Safety Practices:  ​Policies and procedures that document how schools are safe for children, young people and students.
+    11. Implementation of Child Safety Practices:  ​Policies and procedures that document how our service is safe for children and young people.
 meta:
   description: >-
     Our priority is providing your child with a safe, clean and nurturing